Java4Life17/PlayerRespect/README.md

 - [ChatControl](https://www.spigotmc.org/resources/%E2%99%A3-chatcontrol-pro%E2%84%A2-format-and-filter-your-chat-1-7-10-1-15-1.10258/)

-To display a player's points, you can simply put it in the chat format using thew word 'points'.
+To display a player's points, you can simply put it in the chat format using thew word 'respect'.
 This will only work in the chat formats.
-For example, UltraPermissions: &7[&bpoints&7] &d{Prefix} {Player}: {Message}.
+For example, UltraPermissions: &7[&brespect&7] &d{Prefix} {Player}: {Message}.
 This can output [10] Owner proxytimeout: This is an example.

 ## Spanish
 Este es un complemento que permite que los jugadores se respeten mutuamente.
 Esto puede ayudar a otros jugadores a saber si pueden confiar en otros según su nivel de respeto.
 Este no es un complemento necesario.
 Solo una pequeña característica en la que pensé.